Eugen Rozvan: Later life

 Rozvan decided to clarify matters by presenting his cause to Soviet authorities, and fled to Moscow by illegally crossing the Soviet-Romanian border in Bessarabia.
 Readmitted to the PCdR in 1934, he was employed by Eugen Varga at the Lomonosov University Institute of the World Economy and the World Politics, becoming noted as a scholar of Italian fascism (the subject of his 1937 Ph.D. thesis, which was used as a textbook).
 In the opinion of Vladimir Tismăneanu, Rozvan's critique of fascism also alluded to the consequences of Stalinism inside the communist movement.

-Rozvan became a victim of the Great Purge: arrested on December 16, 1937, denounced through the forced confessions of other prisoners, he was indicted in a kangaroo trial, and officially sentenced to ten years in prison.
+Rozvan became a victim of the Great Purge: arrested on December 16, 1937, he was officially sentenced to ten years in prison.
 He was, however, executed soon after, based on an unpublicized sentence.

 For the following years, Rozvan's fate was the topic of investigations by Comintern leader Georgi Dimitrov, who called on the NKVD to account for his whereabouts.
 During De-Stalinization in the 1950s, he was rehabilitated inside the Soviet Union; the Romanian Communist regime followed suit only a decade later, in 1968, when Nicolae Ceaușescu used the questioning of previous policies to justify his own grip on power.
 In 1971, a biography of Rozvan was published in Communist Romania.